Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Introduction

-We approach the problem within the open-end monitoring framework above, usually addressed to \cite{ChuStinchcombeWhite1996}, which incorporates a training sample of size $m$ satisfying the no-change null hypothesis of interest.
-It is used to estimate unknowns and to compare current data of the monitoring period with stable data from the traning sample.
-We use a weighted CUSUM detector statistic as proposed by \cite{HHKS2004} to monitor regression residuals and elaborated in \cite{SeqMonSqrdRes2010} to monitor squared residuals for a variance change of regression errors.
-The basic construction of our detector follows these works, but it should be seen as a prototype, since our results provide partial sum approximations by Brownian motion which allow to construct various other monitoring detectors as well.
-This paper contributes by establishing asymptotic theory for highdimensional nonlinear and nonstationary time series of growing dimension, and we particularly address the case that the projection vector is estimated from the training sample.
-We show that any estimator with convergence rate $ O_\P( \sqrt{\frac{r_d}{m} } ) $, $ r_d \ge 0 $, can be used, provided the dimension $d$ ensures $ d = O( \sqrt{m} ) $ and $ \sqrt{d r_d} = O(m^\zeta) $ for $ 0<\zeta<\frac12$, so that for $ \sqrt{m} $-consistent estimators the dimension $d$ can be almost as large as the sample size $ \sqrt{m}$.
+This paper contributes by establishing asymptotic theory for high--dimensional nonlinear and nonstationary time series of growing dimension, and we particularly address the case that the projection vector is estimated from the training sample.
+The results are based on strong Gaussian approximations of partial sums which extend previous results of \cite{MiesSteland2022} and \cite{StelandJMVA2020}.
+We show that any estimator with convergence rate $ O_\P( \sqrt{\frac{r_d}{m} } ) $, $ r_d \ge 0 $, can be used, provided the dimension $d$ ensures $ \sqrt{d r_d} = O(m^\zeta) $ for $ 0<\zeta<\frac12$, so that for $ \sqrt{m} $--consistent estimators the dimension $d$ can be almost as large as $ \sqrt{m} $.
 For highdimensional settings where $ d $ is large compared to $m$ or even much larger, it is common to impose sparseness assumptions and employ sparse estimators.
 Examples include estimation of eigenvectors.
-If $\vecv $ is $ s$-sparse and the estimator $ \hat{\vecv}_m $ is a.s. concentrated on the support of $ \vecv $ when $m$ is large enough, then the condition can be relaxed to $ \sqrt{s r_d} = O(m^\zeta) $.
-Many methods of highdimensional estimation ensure $ r_d = O( s \log(d) ) $, and then the dimension can grow almost exponentially provided $ s = O(1) $.
+If $\vecv $ is $ s$--sparse and the estimator $ \hat{\vecv}_m $ is concentrated on the support of $ \vecv $ with sufficiently large probability for large $m$, then the condition can be relaxed to $ \sqrt{s r_d} = O(m^\zeta) $.
+Under sparsity, the dimension an grow almost exponentially, see our discussion in Section~\ref{Sec:Assumptions}.

-For the above two examples the optimal projection vector is a function of the unknown covariance matrix.
-Thus, we study (soft-) thresholding estimates under the assumptions imposed on the training sample and generalize the results of \cite{BickelLevina2008}.
+For the above two examples, Markowitz portfolios and deep learning networks, the optimal projection vector is a function of the unknown covariance resp. precision matrix.
+Thus, we study (soft--) thresholding estimates and contribute consistency guarantees under the general assumptions imposed in this paper, thus generalizing the results of \cite{BickelLevina2008}.
+Especially, we contribute a non--probabilistic bound on the maximum norm of the difference between a thresholded matrix and its estimation target, which may be of independent interest.

+We elaborate on both applications discussed above, with a focus on neural net monitoring.
+Here, as a side--product of independent interest, we contribute an improved result on the Lipschitz constant of a (deep) neural network wth respect to the network parameters.